 The interviewer’s body language wasn’t friendly.

 Whether or not we want to admit it, body language reveals our honest reaction to the person we’re talking to.
 If your interviewer was leaning away from you, crossing their arms, appeared distracted, or made little or no eye contact, that’s a sign that you won’t get the position.
 It may not mean that you bombed the interview, though.
 It’s not definite, as it could depend on multiple factors.
 Is the room cold?
 Is the person busy?
 Any of these and many others could determine if they weren’t friendly.
-Consider if they smiled at you in any way.
-If so, you may be overthinking it.
-But if you got a truly chilly vibe from their body language, it might be best not to wait on their phone call.
+It may have had nothing to do with you.

 None of the interview questions felt like a conversation.